zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ### Integration

   * We need to verify that the state is build on Leaders **AND** follower's.
+  * We need to verify that the state is the SAME on Leaders **AND** follower's.
+    * Simple way would be to create an instance on the Leader, causing a Leader change and complete such an instance.
+    * We could run our randomized property based tests and verify the states.
   * We need to make sure that the followers take snapshots and can compact their log.
+    * Verify the disk usage and whether snapshots have been taken, we already have QA tests for that.
   * We need to verify that the blacklisting is build up correctly on the follower side and that if it becomes leader it ignores related commands.
+    * Either causing a blacklisting of an instance, triggering a Leader change and verify whether the instance is ignored or we take a look at the states.
   * In general, we should verify that fail-over works as expected and that the followers are building there state correctly, such that a new Leader can use it.
+     * Similar to above.
   * After fail-over the new Leader should be able to export after the last lowest exporter position.
   * After fail-over the new Leader should be able to process after the last processed command.
   * InstallRequest's should be properly handled by followers, and they should continue with applying events after restoring the state.
+    * Maybe we verify whether new snapshots are taken, which is a good indication that it still makes progress.

 ### E2E